openid/fapi/Financial_API_Grant_Management.md

 # Security Considerations {#Security}

 A grant id is considered a public identifier, it is not a secret.
 Implementations MUST assume grant ids leak to attackers, e.g. through authorization requests.
 For example, access to the sensitive data associated with a certain grant MUST NOT be made accessible without suitable security measures, e.g. an authentication and authorization of the respective client.

+In case of a transaction utilising grant mode `replace` where:
+- there is a requirement for immediate propagation of changes to grant's permission set and;
+- the new permission set is not a superset of previous permission set
+- the AS utilises self contained access tokens which do not expire within an acceptable window then;
+- the AS MUST revoke all tokens and effect this change by out of band means immediately

 {backmatter}